Accessibility statement for cps.gov.uk

 Any new PDFs or Word documents we publish will meet accessibility standards.

-We do not plan to add captions to live video streams (if we use these) because live video is exempt from meeting the accessibility regulations.
+We do not plan to add captions to live video streams (if we use these in future) because live video is exempt from meeting the accessibility regulations.

 What we’re doing to improve accessibility